Inlow Sound 15-A

 The spiral horn you see in the above picture took a year to fabricate.
 First I had to design the beautiful creature, then create a mold to cast the paper mache.
 All this had to be learned on the fly, as it's a completely different beast than my durable, little 400 hz paper mache horn.
 Then came the mouth... should it be paper mache, or wood?
 Turns out, paper mache is too flimsy for the mouth unless you use a ton of epoxy instead of glue to bond the paper.
 Then you have a plastic horn... not my favorite cup of tea.
 I opted for a twenty petal conical mouth.
 It's quite elegant looking and sounds perfect.

 My version of this horn is being operated between 150 Hz and 8000 Hz--hence the smaller mouth.
-I'm using my Spiral Bass Horns from 20 Hz to 80 Hz, and my mid bass horns between 80 Hz and 150 Hz.
+At the moment, I'm using my Spiral Bass Horns from 20 Hz to 80 Hz, and my mid bass horns between 80 Hz and 150 Hz.
 I top the system off with a pair of JBL 2404 (baby butt cheek) compression drivers that carry the load from 8000 Hz to 20k.

 I drive this horn with a hot rodded JBL 2446 loaded with a TruExtent beryllium diaphragm.

-At the moment, I'm using a miniDSP processor for a four way crossover, EQ, and time delay.
+For now, I'm using a miniDSP processor for a four way crossover, EQ, and time delay.

 Listening impressions?
 Here's a cut from Mannheim Steamroller Fresh Aire ll (1977).
 It's taken with my iPhone/Shure MV88 mic at a distance of fifteen feet from the horns.
-The 2404s weren't hooked up at the time, so the top octave is weak.
+The 2404s weren't hooked up at the time, so the top octave is soft.
 As usual, the bass octave is not as strong as live listening.
 Still, this is a fair representation of what a good horn setup can do.